turingschool/front-end-curriculum/projects/trapper-keeper.md

 * 2 - Application uses React Router, but does not display the appropriate components upon navigating.
 * 1 - Application uses React Router, but does not render/use all routes.

+### Server side

+* 4 - All requirements from 3 met, and all endpoints are tested (both happy and sad paths).
+* 3 - Application hosts all required endpoints, and an effort has been made to test them.
+* 2 - Application hosts all required endpoints, but none are tested.
+* 1 - Application does not host all required endpoints.